 Either way, a precedent was set and women’s professional clubs sprang up across the country.

-To honor the boundary-breaking meal, the same Delmonico’s is hosting an anniversary Ladies’ Luncheon on April 20.
-James Beard Award-winning chef Gabrielle Hamilton, of New York City’s Prune, will be modernizing dishes from the 1868 menu for the occasion, which will be available to the public the following week, April 23 to 28.
-Despite this anniversary, Delmonico's isn't the oldest eatery in the state.
-Find out which is the oldest in New York and in every state.
+To honor the boundary-breaking meal, the same Delmonico’s invited 150 women in media, film, and busines to an anniversary Ladies’ Luncheon.
+James Beard Award-winning chef Gabrielle Hamilton, of New York City’s Prune, prepared modern version of the dishes from the 1868 menu, including a cold-poached mackeral and a brûléed rice pudding.
+But despite this anniversary, Delmonico's isn't the oldest eatery in the state.